Malegiraldo22/Twitterbot/readme.md

-# Twitter Bot with AI-generated Tweets
+# Twitter Bot

-This Python application utilizes artificial intelligence (AI) to generate tweets on various topics and publishes them on Twitter using the Twitter API.
-It is built with Streamlit for the user interface, Google's Gemini for language generation, and the Twitter API for tweet publishing.
+This project is a Twitter bot built using Python.
+It generates and posts tweets automatically every hour using the Twitter API and Google's Generative AI (Gemini).

 ## How It Works